Ekultek/XanXSS/README.md

  - Ability to pass your own headers using `-H`
  - Ability to generate a polyglot script using `-P`
- - Ability to run behind a proxy using `-p`
+ - Ability to run behind a proxy using `--proxy`
  - And many more

 # Proof of Concept